developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/tutorial/tutAdvancedScanningAPI/index.md

 ---
-title: Advanced Scanning Tutorial using Barcode API
+title: Advanced with using Barcode API
 layout: guide.html
 product: EMDK For Android
 productversion: '7.1'